eltonfonseca/2048/README.md

 ### How to Play

-Download this repository and acess directory.
+Download this repository and access directory.

 ```
 $ git clone https://github.com/eltonfonseca/2048.git